(Almost) everything you wanted to know about the Apple Card

 It should be pretty clear to anyone by now that all our credit card purchases are being used to target ads to us.
 But Apple and Goldman Sachs said they won't sell your information for advertising or marketing purposes.
 (Though that doesn't mean they won't use your data themselves or for other purposes.)

-As for the security of the payments, the Apple Card uses similar technology to other mobile wallets like Apple Pay, Google Pay and Samsung Pay.
+As for the security of the payments, the Apple Card uses technology similar to that of other mobile wallets like Apple Pay, Google Pay and Samsung Pay.
 Each transaction is tokenized, meaning the identifying number for your card is masked and changes every time you use it.
-Basically, the level of security here is similar to existing digital payment systems.
+Basically, the level of security here is similar to that of existing digital payment systems.
 The major difference is that since you won't have a physical card to start with, Mastercard will have to send your phone the information remotely when you set up your account.
 It's not yet clear if this introduces vulnerabilities that bad actors can exploit, but Mastercard has been powering credit cards for decades and likely has safeguards against such attacks.

 Who, if anyone, should get the Apple Card?